All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Free Download: Protocol Planner Track your cognitive health protocol and monitor mental performance metrics over time.
 Get yours free (we'll email it to you instantly.
 [Download Your Protocol Planner]

 Blood-brain barrier penetration.
 One of dihexa's notable properties is that it can cross the blood-brain barrier when administered orally or subcutaneously.
-This is unusual for peptides, which typically cannot cross this barrier without modification.
+This is unusual for peptides, which typically can't cross this barrier without modification.
 The ability to reach brain tissue through non-invasive administration makes it more practical than many experimental neuropeptides.

 No published human clinical trials.
 As of now, there are no published results from controlled human clinical trials of dihexa.
 The existing evidence is limited to animal models and in vitro studies.
 This is a significant gap in the evidence base.